timogcgn/HTELWEK/Parameter_search/Optimizer_Tool_README.txt

 - 4.2.3.
 ALGORITHM -

-The setup phase only takes place if the optimal argument initeps has not been altered; otherwise, the setup phase will be skipped and the gd_search phase will be immediately initiated.
+The setup phase only takes place if the optional argument initeps has not been altered; otherwise, the setup phase will be skipped and the gd_search phase will be initiated immediately.

 initeps can be considered as this routine's working parameter set.
 For every initeps[i,j], setup cycles through all multiples of 1/rough and evaluates the runtime with these parameters.
 When the current parameter set improves the runtime, it replaces the former best known parameter set (called opteps) as the new optimal parameter set.